p410n3/p410n3-typo3-blog/README.md

 # p410n3-typo3-blog
 My blog.
-Recoded for TYPO3 as an excercise.
+Recoded for TYPO3 9 LTS as an excercise.

 ### TS
 ````